Hanover Communications International

 Industry forums (European Parliament)

-Our public affairs services performed include monitoring, policy analysis, events management, advocacy campaign design and implementation, media relations, and coalition building and cover a broad range of EU initiatives and issues in healthcare, environmental, energy, transport, international trade, digital, financial services, chemicals and food policy.
+Our public affairs services performed include monitoring, policy analysis, events management, advocacy campaign design and implementation, media relations, and coalition building and cover a broad range of EU initiatives and issues in healthcare, environmental, energy, transport, international trade, digital, financial services, chemicals, food and competition policy.

 The list below only covers meetings held since November 2014 with commissioners, their cabinet members or directors-general at the European Commission; other lobby meetings with lower-level staff may have taken place, but the European Commission doesn't publish information about such meetings.
 All information below comes from European Commission web pages.